 Remuneration & Duration

-We recommend that all interns are paid at least minimum wage, however if your internship is unpaid, expenses for travel and lunch should be provided.
+We recommend all interns are paid at least minimum wage, however if your internship is unpaid, all necessary equipment should be provided and expenses for travel and lunch should be covered.
 Internships should have clear start and end dates, with flexibility around days required and study periods.
-Internships should generally not be full time unless they are short intensives for up to a month.
+Internships should generally not be full-time unless they are short intensives for up to a month.
+Unpaid internships posted on Pedestrian Jobs must have a maximum duration of 3 months or 200 hours, whichever is first.

 Tasks and Responsibilities